vergoh/vnstat/README.md

   * `grep TODO src/* tests/*`
   * continue daemon refactoring
   * testing in more diverse environments
-  * add missing sanity checks to daemon
+  * extend sanity checks in daemon
   * image outputs
     * summary and hourly + combinations
-  * use of 5 minute resolution statistics
+  * output of 5 minute resolution statistics
   * feature configurability
   * freeze database structure
     * plan ahead and figure out how to migrate data to new structure if necessary?